A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 “Is there a lounge?”

-Use this phrase if you’re looking for the lounge area after you get out of the bathing area.
+Use this phrase if you’re looking for the lounge area after you leave the bathing area.

 9. “Shokuji wa dekimasu ka?”